 5. The district High Ability Coordinator

-(Erin Mohr can support you in understanding district-level questions regarding the high ability assessment and identification process.)
+(This person can support you in understanding district-level questions regarding the high ability assessment and identification process.)

-is Coordinator of High Ability Services in Hamilton Southeastern Schools with over 18 years of experience in education; including teaching, instructional coaching, and leading professional development.
-She is passionate about authentic, meaningful learning that provides students with the opportunity to share their voices and passions through real world learning experiences and integrated curriculum.
+Erin Mohr is Coordinator of High Ability Services in Hamilton Southeastern Schools with over 20 years of experience in education; including teaching, instructional coaching, and leading professional development.
+She is passionate about authentic, meaningful learning that provides students with the opportunity to share their voices and passions through real-world learning experiences and integrated curriculum.
 Erin oversees the identification process for high ability services at all levels including testing, grant administration, communication with families, and service model design.
-Working closely with principals and teachers to support high ability instruction, she takes special interest in critical thinking, increasing rich tasks and cognitive complexity, and in connecting classrooms with one another.
+Working closely with principals and teachers to support high ability instruction, she takes a special interest in critical thinking, increasing rich tasks and cognitive complexity, and in connecting classrooms with one another.
 Prior to this role, Erin taught at Fishers Elementary and served as a Teacher Development Specialist at Brooks School Elementary and Geist Elementary.
-She graduated from Indiana University with a bachelor's degree in Elementary Education, and obtained her master's degree in Educational Psychology with a concentration in Gifted and Talented Studies from Ball State University.
+She graduated from Indiana University with a bachelor's degree in Elementary Education and obtained her master's degree in Educational Psychology with a concentration in Gifted and Talented Studies from Ball State University.
 Erin also serves on the CIESC Instructional Tactic Team and has presented at state and national conferences.
 She lives in Fishers with her husband and three daughters, all of whom are HSE students.